 For current political commentary, see the daily political notes.

 I'm not an anarchist, and it's not just because I have a pro-state gland ;-).
-It's for good reasons: we need a state for many jobs.
+It's because we need a state to do many important things.

 Above all, we need a state in order to have democracy, which is the system by which the many non-rich join together to overcome the power of the rich and thus deny them control over society.

-It's true that the US government does many of these things badly, and some not at all.
-The only things it does well nowadays are corporate welfare and massive general surveillance.
-This is because, in practical terms, it is no longer a democracy: it has fallen under the power of the plutocrats, so it no longer serves to keep them in check.
+The US government does many of these jobs badly, and some not at all.
+This is mainly because businesses and the rich have too much control over the government.
+In practical terms, it is no longer a democracy: it has fallen under the power of the plutocrats, so it no longer serves to keep them in check.
 The plutocrats also control the mainstream media, and use them to spread lies and distract people from real issues.
 They also set up funded lie campaigns--for instance, to deny the danger of tobacco, deny the danger of some pesticides, and deny global heating.

 The plutocrats don't want us to reclaim control of our government and make it do its many jobs.
-Therefore, the most basic lie they spread is the claim that government is never the solution for any problem.
-(They even have Americans believing that the government was to blame for the fiscal crisis and recession, rather than the banksters.)
+Therefore, their basic lie is the claim that government can't help people and people shouldn't try to use democracy for their aims.
 If we believe that, we won't see any solution for our main problem: curbing the plutocrats — and we will give up.

-Noam Chomsky explains how the "tea party" idea that "We want the government off our backs" is used to distract working-class Americans from organizing for Liberal (social-democratic) policies that they favor when asked.
+Noam Chomsky explained how the "tea party" idea that "We want the government off our backs" is used to distract working-class Americans from organizing for the Liberal (social-democratic) policies that they favor when asked.

 Copyright (c) 2013, 2015, 2017, 2019 Richard Stallman Verbatim copying and redistribution of this entire page are permitted provided this notice is preserved.